MedadRufus/Weather-Narrator/README.md

 Stay informed!

+I have been using it for the last few hours and it is an interesting experience.

 # How to run
 First install any python3 installation in your computer.
 Note that the program is only tested on *Windows* Operating System.